Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 Aerating the water will increase the amount of dissolved oxygen in it.

-If your filter does not provide enough aeration, it can affect the health of your fish.
+If your filter doesn’t provide enough aeration, it can affect the health of your goldfish.

-So, it’s a good idea to evaluate the aeration capacity of your filter if the fish frequently come to the surface for air.
+So, it’s a good idea to evaluate the aeration capacity of your filter if the goldfish frequently come to the surface for air.

-A power filter or air stone can increase aeration if your existing arrangement does not provide enough oxygen.
+A power filter or air stone can increase aeration if your existing arrangement doesn’t provide enough oxygen.

 Pumps and water fountains will also increase the availability of oxygen in your tank.